History of the Program

 The Iowa DNR learns of the need to restudy streams, and do new studies where they don’t exist, through outreach events attended by local officials.
 When the Iowa DNR learns of a need they put it in the annually updated CTP Business Plan in order to ask for grants from FEMA.

 Outreach is an essential part of the success of this project.
 Robust outreach has been effective in limiting appeals and will be important in promoting stakeholder acceptance of the 2D BLE data for wise planning and development.
-A series of webinars focusing on mitigation and risk awareness will be held by geographic footprints for local stakeholders as well as a separate series for larger statewide or federal partners.
-These meetings will serve as an introduction to the project to communities and other organizations and a first review of the data with no emphasis on floodplain regulation.
-As modeling is completed and mapping results start to be available for review Draft Map Distribution and Partner Review will take place that will be very similar to Draft Flood Hazard Meetings that the Iowa DNR already performed for new mapping.
-This outreach is planned to start in early 2021 with products becoming available for review in the Fall of 2021.
-These meetings will provide an overview of mapping results and inform partners on how to access any data that is available for review or use.
+A series of webinars focusing on mitigation and risk awareness has been held by geographic footprints (HUC8 boundaries) for local stakeholders as well as a separate series for larger statewide or federal partners.
+These meetings served as an introduction of the project to communities and other organizations and a first review of the data with no emphasis on floodplain regulation.
+As modeling has been completed and mapping results have started to be available for review, Draft Map Distribution and Partner Review has taken place which was very similar to Draft Flood Hazard Meetings that the Iowa DNR already performed for new mapping during the 1D effort.
+These meetings have provided an overview of mapping results and have informed partners on how to access any data that is available for review or use.

 County-wide Flood Insurance Rate Maps (FIRMs)